-Those that are new to using Dragon speech recognition fall into the trap of thinking that the technology will not be able to keep up with you.
+Those who are new to using Dragon speech recognition fall into the trap of thinking that the technology will not be able to keep up with them.

 This is actually the opposite.

-Speech to text thrives of sentences as the intelligence uses words before and after one another to determine which word the speaker intends.
+Speech-to-text thrives off sentences as the intelligence uses words before and after one another to determine which word the speaker intends.